cloudopsworks/tronador/docs/devops-makefile.md

 ### Quick start
-1) Ensure aws and aws-vault are installed and on PATH.
+1) Ensure `aws` and `aws-vault` are installed and on PATH.
 2) Ensure your AWS SSO profile exists in ~/.aws/config (e.g., profile devops).
-3) Optionally set SPOKE_NUM, REGION, PROFILE when invoking make; otherwise defaults are used or loaded via ~/.tronador_devops.
+3) Optionally set SPOKE_NUM, REGION, PROFILE when invoking make; otherwise defaults are used or loaded via ./.tronador_devops.mk.
 4) Log in with SSO: make PROFILE=devops devops/aws/login/sso
 5) Start an SSM session to the bastion in a spoke: make SPOKE_NUM=001 REGION=us-east-1 PROFILE=devops devops/aws/bastion/ssm